htsucml/doc_eval/README.md

-# Document VLM Evaluation Handoff
+# Reproducible Small-VLM Document Evaluation

 This repository packages a reproducible document-VLM evaluation for compact vision-language models, with special attention to NOT_FOUND / abstention